Open Accessibility Menu

 • Shoulder Scope With Reconstruction "Dr. Petrie's care and attitude was outstanding.
 He called me at home hours after the surgery to check up on me.
 The staff was very accessible and always helpful.
 I felt supported through the whole experience."
 Provider: Russell S Petrie MD

-• Shoulder Scope With Reconstruction "The nurses very knowledgeable and the surgery went well.
-We received prompt answers to questions using the HealthLoop app."
+• Shoulder Scope With Reconstruction "The team was very thorough, knowledgeable and willing to answer questions."
 Provider: David S Gazzaniga MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.